Earn an Online Bachelor Degree with Berklee

 Federal Aid Programs

 The Free Application for Federal Student Aid (FAFSA) must be filed in order for a student to qualify for federal student aid assistance.
 The evaluation is “need-based” and determined by several factors including student/parent income, student/parent assets, number of family members in the household, and number of children in college (to name a few).
 Some students will be selected for a process called “verification” which requires the college to collect tax information to verify what has been submitted on the FAFSA.
+Please note that new this year the FAFSA will request income data from two years ago.
+For the 2017-2018 academic year students will use their 2015 tax and income information.

 Once the application has been evaluated, the student will receive a Student Aid Report (SAR) which will show the Expected Family Contribution (EFC), and this will be used to determine a student’s eligibility for aid.